 Three more Bundesliga titles followed at Bayern - taking his tally to five - before, in the summer of 2014, Götze brought delight to Germany fans irrespective of club allegiances by scoring the winning goal in the FIFA World Cup final.
 By the start of the 2016/17 season, Götze was back at Dortmund and hoping to wrestle domestic glory back to the club that handed him his professional debut.
 "I want to try to win everyone over – especially those who do not welcome me back with open arms – with my performances," said Götze on his return to Dortmund.
 Despite various health complications, a fourth DFB Cup trophy and maiden Supercup followed, before he left Germany for PSV Eindhoven in summer 2020.
 He returned with Eintracht Frankfurt in 2022.

-Hummels has hopped the fence a number of times and is now partnered by the most recent switcher - Niklas Süle - at centre-back.
+Hummels has hopped the fence a number of times and is now partnered by one of the most recent switchers - Niklas Süle - at centre-back.
 The experienced defender has spent the entirety of both his youth and professional career either at Bayern or Dortmund.
 Having come through the ranks as a youngster in Munich, Hummels made just one senior appearance for the club before being initially loaned to Borussia in January 2008.
 He clearly impressed, and BVB made the deal permanent 18 months later.
 Hummels would go on to form the backbone of the same Klopp side that Lewandowski and Götze were propelling at the other end before following in their footsteps and heading down south at the end of his Dortmund deal in July 2016.

 A veritable, full-blown Dortmund legend, Sammer has Hall of Fame status at the Signal Iduna Park.
-The 54-year-old unlocked the legendary achievement at the club as both player and coach; winning back-to-back Bundesliga medals in the 1994/95 and 1995/96 seasons, as well as captaining Dortmund to their historic Champions League victory in 1996/97.
+The 55-year-old unlocked the legendary achievement at the club as both player and coach; winning back-to-back Bundesliga medals in the 1994/95 and 1995/96 seasons, as well as captaining Dortmund to their historic Champions League victory in 1996/97.
 It was a remarkable period for the libero, Dortmund and German football as Sammer was also named both Player of the Tournament and the 1996 Ballon d’Or winner as Germany went on to win UEFA Euro 96.

 After retiring in 1998, Sammer was back at Dortmund - but this time in the dugout - just two years later, and success was almost immediate.
 Sammer led his beloved BVB to Bundesliga glory in 2001/02 and the same year were narrowly beaten finalists in the UEFA Cup.
 To the surprise of many, Sammer wound up at Bayern 10 years later as their sporting director, charged with bringing an end to the Dortmund dominance that the three players above had instigated.
 And, boy, did Sammer do just that, leading Bayern to the first treble in their history one year into the job and instigating the raid on Dortmund that saw Lewandowski and Götze join the Sammer revolution.
 A total of five Bundesliga titles followed, before Sammer brought an end to his Bayern days.
 He is now back at Dortmund as an external advisor to the club.